erikvanzijst/electronics/scramble/index.md

-To avoid this we need to make sure all shift registers boot up empty and since the only way to clear a 595 shift register is to bring its `SR_CLR` line low and then clocking its latch input `SRCLK`, we need to build a little multi-step circuitry that runs only on startup.
+To avoid this we need to make sure all shift registers boot up empty and since the only way to clear a 595 shift register is to bring its `SR_CLR` line low and then clocking its latch input `SRCLK`, we need to build a little multi-step circuit that runs only on startup.

 Not sure how this type of thing is typically done, I decided to add a resistor-capacitor that starts charging on startup, rising its voltage until it